dsk-imgw/PyGeoSetter/README.md

 # PyGeoSetter

 A Python script that adds GPS information in image files.
-Additional Python modules, "pyexif" and "GPSPhoto" may be required.
+Additional Python modules, "pyexif" and "GPSPhoto", may be required.

 ## Usage